MarcBT/grunt-grock/README.md

 ## Todo

 - Add `github` and `git-remote` options
-- Add an option to be able to use a `.groc.json` file
-- Other options should override `.groc.json` file configuration

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [Grunt](http://gruntjs.com/).